Medical Negligence Harm Your Child?

 A birth injury often causes permanent impairment that affects a child’s entire life.
 This may be tragic for both parents and child because most birth injuries are preventable.
 While some are the result of unforeseen complications, many others result from malpractice or negligence on the part of a health care professional.
 These errors may occur during pregnancy, labor or delivery, and may damage the child’s nervous system, muscles or brain.
 In some cases, medications or treatments administered to the mother may affect the baby’s growth, causing birth defects and impairment.
 While a lawsuit cannot undo the harm to your child, the compensation you may receive can help you afford medical treatment and other care necessary to give your son or daughter a comfortable future.

 It is estimated that five out of every 1,000 babies born in California are hurt during birth.
-If your child suffered injury during birth and you believe negligence or improper medical care was the cause, then you have the right to seek compensation.
+If your child suffered an injury during birth and you believe negligence or improper medical care was the cause, then you have the right to seek compensation.
 A birth injury claim may help you recover from the physical, emotional, and financial trauma you have suffered.
 An experienced Santa Clara birth injury attorney at the Law Offices of Braid Pezzaglia can help you explore and exercise your legal rights.

 What Are Common Types of Birth Injuries?